arencrg/arenbnb_new/README.md

 ## INTERNSHIP UPDATE (Nov 2017)
 I've been working on this while I'm interning at Proudcloud, so I've been adding Rspec testing to it.
 So far, so good.

+I've finally deployed it with capistrano through the demo server Nico gave me, yaaaay!